cullinap/nyc_parking_data_app/README.md

-An application that allows you to see all your parking tickets and calculate what is your lifeime contribution to the city.
+An application that allows you to see all your parking tickets and calculate what is your lifetime contribution to the city.